ddmendes/R3V-Remote3DViewer/README.md

 The R3V is a project to control a camera with a smartphone and a cardboard.
 The video will be processed to create a 3D image based on the 2D image captured by the camera.
-The R3V system runs over a Intel Galileo.
+The R3V system runs over an Intel Galileo.

 ----